triton-inference-server/tutorials/Triton_Inference_Server_Python_API/README.md

 #### Included Models

-The default build includes a `test` model that can be used for exercising basic operations including sending input tensors of different data types.
-The `test` model copies provided inputs of `shape [-1, -1]` to outputs of shape `[-1, -1]`.
+The default build includes a `identity` model that can be used for exercising basic operations including sending input tensors of different data types.
+The `identity` model copies provided inputs of `shape [-1, -1]` to outputs of shape `[-1, -1]`.
 Inputs are named `data_type_input` and outputs are named `data_type_output` (e.g. `string_input`, `string_output`).